Survey Results: Close Calls While Scuba Diving

 • 53.5% of cave divers have experienced at least one close call while cave diving

-• 48.8% of tech divers (besides cave & rebreather) have experienced at least once close call while tech diving (excluding cave & rebreather dives)
+• 48.8% of tech divers (besides cave & rebreather) have experienced at least once a close call while tech diving (excluding cave & rebreather dives)

 Now, the big question: are we sharing and discussing these incidents?